 Photograph by Narayan Sahu

-Krushna, a member of Maa Thakurani Krusaka Utpadaka Farmer Producer Group says attending this session made a lot of sense to him, “If a small farmer like me cultivates multiple crops on a single piece of land, even if there is inclement weather, crops which are comparatively more resilient will help salvage the situation.
-If one crop cannot survive an unfavourable climate condition, probably another crop growing on the same piece of land might survive.
-This time, I shall cultivate tomatoes ,radish and grow pumpkins as a border crop.
+Krushna, a member of Maa Thakurani Krusaka Utpadaka Farmer Producer Group, says attending these sessions made a lot of sense to him, “If a small farmer like me cultivates multiple crops on a single piece of land, crops which are comparatively resilient will help salvage the situation even if there is inclement weather.
+If one crop cannot survive an unfavourable climate condition, another crop growing on the same land might survive.
+This time, I shall cultivate tomatoes, radish, and grow pumpkins as a border crop.
 This will minimise my loss to a great extent and will not be a total washout.”

 Farmer Krushna Chandra Bhuyan inspecting the tomato plants in his field.